- Interim Program Director, Hurley Medical Center Combined Internal Medicine/Pediatrics Residency Program

 - Assistant Professor, Hurley Medical Center/Michigan State University College of Human Medicine

 Adiraj Singh MD was a stellar resident himself in Hurley’s Combined Internal Medicine/Pediatrics Residency Program, serving as an excellent example in interpersonal communication and professionalism, not to mention medical knowledge and clinical excellence.
 As chief, he was well liked and well respected, and the program was happy to recruit him to stay on as teaching faculty after graduation in 2018.
+He became interim program director Jan.
+1, 2020.
+He is married with 1 child.
 In his spare time, he enjoys soccer, tennis, swimming, traveling and cooking.

 Combined Internal Medicine and Pediatrics